panicmechanic/ZMD/Readme.md

         ALPHA RELEASE DATE = 3rd September

     01/09/14 Add new function to make_map to allow it to handle prefabricated maps.
 Still need to create Zeus, and win screen on his death_function.
-                Working on new win_screen now.
+                Finished a very simple win screen.
+Just need to add it to a zeus monster on the final level.
+                Win_screen is bugged.
         TOTAL DAYS LEFT = 2.5 (3)
         ALPHA RELEASE DATE = 3rd September

 #Remaining major TODO (in rough order):

+- Create 'burning' effect
 - Update readme with images, updated guide, organise with anchors and add link to most recent build.
 Tidy notes.
 - Tidy up code, game is starting to feel sluggish.
-- More groups
+- More groups of monsters
+- Make player_rest render_all every X turns, to smooth it out.
 - Give weapons a strength requirement (maybe? this might make it too complex, but would give each weapon category a use

     e.g warhammers need strength and are powerful, axes need dex and are fast, etc. etc.